Charles of Bourbon (Madrid, January 20, 1716 - Madrid, December 14, 1788)

 The excavations of Herculaneum and Pompeii

-Charles in 1738 ordered that the excavations of Herculaneum be resumed with more prudent systems than those used by the prince of Elbeuf, the lucky discoverer of the buried city, and with the intention of collecting the objects found: later he started those of Pompeii and the harvest it was so rich and abundant that it recommended the formation of a museum, which soon could compete with the most important in Europe, and the foundation of the Herculaneum Academy for the study of the archaeological material that had come to light.
+Charles of Bourbonin 1738 ordered that the excavations of Herculaneum be resumed with more prudent systems than those used by the prince of Elbeuf, the lucky discoverer of the buried city, and with the intention of collecting the objects found: later he started those of Pompeii and the harvest it was so rich and abundant that it recommended the formation of a museum, which soon could compete with the most important in Europe, and the foundation of the Herculaneum Academy for the study of the archaeological material that had come to light.

 The Farnese Collection